syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 {% highlight vbnet %}
 [VB]

-'Create an instance of WordDocument class (Empty Word Document)
+'Creates an instance of WordDocument class (Empty Word Document)

 Dim document As New WordDocument()

-'Open an existing Word document into DocIO instance
+'Opens an existing Word document into DocIO instance

 document.Open("Table.docx", FormatType.Docx)

-'Access the instance of the first section in the Word document
+'Accessess the instance of the first section in the Word document

 Dim section As WSection = document.Sections(0)

-'Access the instance of the first table in the section
+'Accessess the instance of the first table in the section

 Dim table As WTable = TryCast(section.Tables(0), WTable)

-'Specify the title for the table
+'Specifies the title for the table

 table.Title = "PriceDetails"

-'Specify the description of the table
+'Specifies the description of the table

 table.Description = "This table shows the price details of various fruits"

-'Specify the left indent of the table
+'Specifies the left indent of the table

 table.IndentFromLeft = 50

-'Specify the background color of the table
+'Specifies the background color of the table

 table.TableFormat.BackColor = Color.FromArgb(192, 192, 192)

-'Specify the horizontal alignment of the table
+'Specifies the horizontal alignment of the table

 table.TableFormat.HorizontalAlignment = RowAlignment.Left

-'Specify the left, right, top and bottom padding of all the cells in the table
+'Specifies the left, right, top and bottom padding of all the cells in the table

 table.TableFormat.Paddings.All = 10

-'Specify the auto resize of table to automatically resize all cell width based on its content
+'Specifies the auto resize of table to automatically resize all cell width based on its content

 table.TableFormat.IsAutoResized = True

-'Specify the table top, bottom, left and right border line width
+'Specifies the table top, bottom, left and right border line width

 table.TableFormat.Borders.LineWidth = 2.0F

-'Specify the table horizontal border line width
+'Specifies the table horizontal border line width

 table.TableFormat.Borders.Horizontal.LineWidth = 2.0F

-'Specify the table vertical border line width
+'Specifies the table vertical border line width

 table.TableFormat.Borders.Vertical.LineWidth = 2.0F

-'Specify the tables top, bottom, left and right border color
+'Specifies the tables top, bottom, left and right border color

 table.TableFormat.Borders.Color = Color.Red

-'Specify the table Horizontal border color
+'Specifies the table Horizontal border color

 table.TableFormat.Borders.Horizontal.Color = Color.Red

-'Specify the table vertical border color
+'Specifies the table vertical border color

 table.TableFormat.Borders.Vertical.Color = Color.Red

-'Specify the table borders border type
+'Specifies the table borders border type

 table.TableFormat.Borders.BorderType = BorderStyle.[Double]